Chelsea Cebara's Weed Sexuality Has Gravity

 How did you meet her?
 Do you remember meeting her?

 Donnell Alexander (34:45):

-What part of the party were you most comfortable sharing on this podcast?
-You can share a it all, but I’m just saying,
+What part of the party are you most comfortable sharing?
+On this podcast you can share a it all, but I’m just saying.

 Chelsea Cebara (34:52):

 Was the connection purely sexual?
 I mean how did you connect with her?